motm-therapy/website/docs/services.md

 Initial psychotherapy intake session appointments are ninety (90) minutes.
 Subsequent psychotherapy session appointments are sixty (60) minutes.
-We also provide testing administration services for clients referred to us by psychologists.

 We see anyone _**ages 13 and up**_.